General Info – summary

 Distribution & Ecology

 These Trees are indigenous in the Eastern Cape – from about East London in the Eastern Cape, KwaZulu-Natal, Free State, Gauteng, Mpumalanga and Limpopo.
-Beyond South Africa, they occur in Lesotho, Swaziland and the eastern highlands of Zimbabwe.
+Beyond South Africa, they occur in Lesotho, Swaziland and at least to the eastern highlands of Zimbabwe.
+This tree is Endemic (restricted to a particular geographic location) in southern Africa.
 They occur up to an altitude of 1 800+m in cooler forest margins and on steep, rocky mountainsides e.g., along the Drakensberg escarpment.
 Flowers develop in late spring and last about 3 weeks.
-This tree is Endemic (restricted to a particular geographic location) in southern Africa.
+When in flower, the mature tree is most impressive.
+Harvesting bark is common and may become a problem.

 Ethnobotany

 Very long, strong strips of Bark are easy to tear off trees.
 The strong, tough elastic bark Fibre can be woven into an excellent rope.
 The fibre is useable for weaving.
-Grown Seeds do best in full sun.
+Growing Seeds do best in full sun and well-drained soil.
 The seeds are collectable about a month after flowering.
 This ornamental plant is ideal for a small garden.
-It is fairly drought resistant and mature trees are frost resistant.
+It is fairly drought resistant.
+For the first 2 years the plants should be protected from frost.
+Thereafter mature trees are frost resistant.
 The growth rate is about 1m per year and flowers are produced after about 2 years.
 This plant was first introduced into Europe in 1764 and is now on sale in most parts of the world.
-Gardens in Canberra have planted this tree.
+This tree has been planted in Canberra gardens in Australia.

 References